FabricioBattaglia/Moment-of-Muscle/README.md

 Mitchell Wise - Push and Pull user data to/from the database (Firestore) -> carried over WORKING task from last week and completed this week

-Will Hall - Prepare UI templates for later use, reorganize charts
+Will Hall - Coded updated UIs for several app screens

-Fabricio de Siqueira Battaglia -  Integrate firebase database with the application, allowing registration, login, and logout
+Fabricio de Siqueira Battaglia -  Added actual email authentication to the sign up/log in process

 Michael Tsang - Wrote test cases on editProfile class, ResetPassword Class and Email Verification Class.